afrind/moq-test/draft-afrind-moq-test.md

 The default value is 0 / No End of Group markers.

-## Tuple 13: Test Integer Extension
+## Tuple Field 13: Test Integer Extension

-This tuple specifies whether to include a test integer extension on every object in the track.
+This field specifies whether to include a test integer extension on every object in the track.
 The ID of the extension is 2 * field value.
 The value of the extension is random.

 The default value indicates no integer extension is sent.

-## Tuple 14: Test Variable Extensions
+## Tuple Field 14: Test Variable Extensions

-This tuple specifies whether to include a test variable extension on every object in the track.
+This field specifies whether to include a test variable extension on every object in the track.
 The ID of the extension is 2 * field value + 1.
 The value of the extension is data.

-## Tuple 15: Publisher Delivery Timeout
+## Tuple Field 15: Publisher Delivery Timeout

-This tuple specifies the publisher delivery timeout in milliseconds.
+This field specifies the publisher delivery timeout in milliseconds.
 The default is no delivery timeout.

 # Publisher Behavior